tvdboom/ATOM/docs_sources/api/feature_engineering/feature_selector.md

 </table>

 !!! info
-    If strategy="PCA", the data is scaled to mean=0 and std=1 before fitting the transformer (if it wasn't already).
+    If strategy="PCA" and the provided data is dense, it's scaled to mean=0 and std=1 before fitting the transformer (if it wasn't already).

 !!! tip
     Use the [plot_feature_importance](../plots/plot_feature_importance.md) method to